EgorBo/Disasmo/README.md

 Click on any method or class to see what .NET Core's JIT generates for them (ASM).

 The Add-in targets .NET Core contributors so it assumes you already have CoreCLR local repo.
-If you don't have it, the steps are:
+If you don't have it, the steps to obtain and configure it are:
 ```bash
 git clone git@github.com:dotnet/coreclr.git
 cd coreclr
 build release skiptests
 build debug skiptests
 ```
 We have to build it twice because we need mostly release files and a debug version of `clrjit.dll`.
 For more details visit [viewing-jit-dumps.md](https://github.com/dotnet/coreclr/blob/master/Documentation/building/viewing-jit-dumps.md).
 The the Add-in basically follows steps mentioned in the doc:
 ```
 dotnet restore